100DaysOfCloud/CloudProjects/projects/cloud-native/k8s-mindfulness-service.md

 To obtain the initial funding, the organization had to by requirement consult a third-party Cloud-Native Engineer on how the service should be built.
 Therefore, you need to try and meet these requirements.

-🚨 Please Ready All Requirements before getting started
+🚨 📖 Please Read All Requirements before getting started

 - [1.
 Building the application](#1-building-the-application)
 - [2.
 Managed database service](#2-managed-database-service)